rharyadi/cryptophrenia/README.md

 - errorhandler.py: is just a routine of error handling.
 It's boring to write this over and over again.
 - divide.py: simply divides two integers and returns list containing quotient and remainder respectively.
 - gcd.py: this script will return gcd(a,b) from given integer a and b.
-- ext.py: extended Euclidean algorithm, finds u and v that satisfy au + bv = gcd(a,b)
+- exteuclid.py: extended Euclidean algorithm, finds u and v that satisfy au + bv = gcd(a,b)
+- fastpower.py: fast powering algorithm using binary expansion

 ## To Do Next